 Press and release to change the current airflow setting to Defrost mode.
 The indicator illuminates when this feature is ON.
-Air comes from the windshield and side window demist outlets.
-When the defrost button is selected, the blower level will increase.
-Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging.
 Performing this function will cause the ATC to switch into manual mode.
+The blower speed may increase when Defrost mode is selected.
 If the front defrost mode is turned off the climate system will return the previous setting.